-This keto, paleo, and vegan nacho cheese sauce is rich, creamy, cheesy, and comforting.
+This low-carb, paleo, and vegan nacho cheese sauce or queso is rich, creamy, cheesy, and comforting.
 Even if you CAN have dairy, this is sure to be a hit and having you wanting more.

 My kids love macaroni and cheese, and I mean LOVE.
-Every week this school year I’ve bought a box of gluten and dairy free daiya mac and cheese for Lance and Annies Mac and Cheese for Ava (she doesn’t like the daiya even though me and Lance love it!) to make after school for a snack and then I send the leftovers in their lunchboxes the next day.
+Every week this school year I’ve bought a box of gluten and dairy free daiya mac and cheese for my kids and they LOVE it!
+I buy them to make after school for a snack and then I send the leftovers in their lunchboxes the next day.

-But I got tired of spending 8 or 9 dollars for mac and cheese every week when I could make my own that’s healthier, cheaper, and not much more effort so I went to work to make my own recipe.
+But I got tired of spending 8 or 9 dollars for mac and cheese every week when I could make my own.
+Especially when homemed is healthier, cheaper, and not much more effort.
+So I went to work to make my own recipe.

-To get the flavors just right I made the cheese sauce from a box of Annie’s Macaroni & Cheese so I could do a side-by-side taste test as I made mine and it definitely paid off – I was able to get the flavor spot on!!
-There were only a few subtle differences I could taste, one being that the dairy free version just barely had a flatter aftertaste, if that makes any sense.
+To get the flavors just right I made the cheese sauce from a box of Annie’s Macaroni & Cheese so I could do a side-by-side taste test.
+It definitely paid off, I was able to get the flavor spot on!!
+There were only a few subtle differences I could taste.
+The main one being that the dairy free version just barely had a flatter aftertaste, if that makes any sense.
 But trust me, unless you were doing a side-by-side taste test like me, no one would ever know!

 It’s rich, creamy, cheesy, and comforting – everything you would expect from a good mac-n-cheese.
 Or leave out the macaroni and serve it as as a nacho cheese dip.
 Even if you can have dairy, I’m sure you will love it and it will leave you wanting more 🙂